 HESA data are particularly useful when estimating the distribution of student migrants by local authorities within the UK, since the IPS and visa data are not suitable for this purpose.Back to table of contents

 We have also carried out analysis using the various data sources in the previous sections looking specifically at the main reason for international migration.
-This includes reports on international student migration.
-A further report on the data sources used when comparing people migrating for family reasons will be released in due course.
+This includes reports on international student migration and family immigration.

 Student international migration